 The first thing to do is work out how big the boxing needs to be.
-Using a combination square like in the picture below, find out how far from the wall the pipes protrude.
+Using a Combination Square like in the picture below, find out how far from the wall the pipes protrude.
 Place the square against one wall and measure from the other wall to the square/ruler.
 I use the square because otherwise it's easy to get the measurement wrong because the pipe is round and your head might be in the wrong place when you sight the tape through.
-I take a measurement at the widest point of the pipe too, usually where the knuckle is where it joins the bend.
+Take the measurement at the widest point of the pipe too, usually the knuckle where the pipe joins the bend.

 Step 3: Fix the battens to the wall.

-Also fix a batten along the floor this same width away from the wall (shown with red arrows).
-Take care when screwing to the floor in areas where there may be pipes underneath, use screws that are too short to go any further than the thickness of the flooring and use a pipe detector if unsure.
+Fix a batten along the floor the same width away from the wall (shown with red arrows).
+Take care when screwing to the floor in areas where there may be pipes underneath, use screws that are too short to go any further than the thickness of the flooring and a pipe detector if unsure.

 Search this site